forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 ![](images/updated_m2m.PNG)

-17. The next step is creating the Test Step.
-Go back to the Test Script form and select Test Step next to M2M Test Script Scenarios and click on **New**.
+17. The next step is creating couple of Test Steps.
+Go back to the Test Script form and select **Test Step** next to M2M Test Script Scenarios and click on **New**.

 18. In the new Test Step record make sure the fields are filled out with the below information.
 Verify the information in the form and click Submit.